NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-3.md

 ![Assign Seat Feature in Airplane Ticket Form](/assign_seat_action.gif)

-The task is simple here, add a custom button like the one shown above and on click, show a dialog with an input field to get the seat number and set it to the `Seat` field in the form.
+The task is simple here, add a custom button like the one shown above in **Airplane Ticket** form view and on click, show a dialog with an input field to get the seat number and set it to the `Seat` field in the form.
 Easy to do, right?

 ## Some More Learning